jolinefrisk/ci-server/README.md

 to implement the server  is to make sure that all dependencies are installed

-Apache Maven 3.9.9
+Apache Majavaven 3.9.9
 Installation [guide for Maven](https://maven.apache.org/install.html)

 ngok
 Installation [guide for ngok](https://ngrok.com/docs/guides/device-gateway/linux/)

-Other dependencies is Java JRE: 15.0.1
+Other dependencies is Java version "21.0.5"

 #### 1. Compile the project: